racecar0/derek-bot/README.md

 * Build basic resource management engine
 * Build timer system for AFK resource building
 * Special Events that trigger under the right circumstances, maybe give rare items
+// realm.start should mark the turn as taken for the day.
+It should also run through the resource acquisition/payment.
+Payment/acquisition needs to calculate since last time played.
+It should also give surprise events.
+// realm.buy should handle the merchant system of organizing the realm with leftover credits.
+Stores you can buy from: food,
+// realm.attack should allow a player to attack another player for resources.
+// Resources: Population {produce: taxes/credits, consume: food, rate: normal}, Farms {produce: food, consume: energy, rate: normal}, Science {produce: tech, consume: energy, ore, rate: slow}, Mining {produce: ore, consume: energy (large), rate: slow}, Renewables {produce: energy (large), consume: credits, rate: none (single purchase)}

+Population is the only thing that gains you credits (and the only thing of value outside of realm).
+Population happiness is the rate that increases or decreases the population.
+Population happiness is affected by a scale from 1-10.
+Happiness is determined by whether or not appropriate ratios of population to resource are met.

+Food: 1:1
+Housing: 1:.5
+Education: 1:.75
+Science: 1:.25
+Energy: 1:.9
+Entertainment: 1:.2 (During periods that your empire is not PEACEFUL (such as after a civil war), the tourist attractions earn very little or nothing.)
+Mining: 1:.5
+Government: 1:.001